-All investments carry risk.
+All investments carry risk and yields will vary over time.
 Investments rise and fall in value so your pension could still be worth less in future than it is today, and in the worst case it could be worth nothing at all.
 This means if you have no other retirement income, you will be left reliant on the State.
-Also, yields will vary over time and so the income you receive in drawdown is not guaranteed like it is with an annuity.
+Income is not guaranteed.

 If you are unsure if drawdown is right for you, we strongly suggest you seek advice.